What's in a name?

 Western Red Cedars are one of British Columbia's greatest beauties.
 They are strong, yet soft.
 They have an incredible calming effect.
 If that sounds like crazy hippie talk, we challenge you to go sit near one for just 5 minutes and see how you feel afterward!
-We doulas bring a similar calming energy to every prenatal visit, every birthing experience, and every new parent we sit with during a postpartum visit.
+A Cedar Sisters doula brings a similar calming energy to every prenatal visit, every birthing experience, every Reiki and reflexology session, and every postpartum visit.

-We need sisters, today as much as ever.
-Not necessarily biological sisters, but women who will truly see each other, encourage each other, and relate to each other as imperfect people who deserve to be loved and respected.
-Cedar Sisters doulas show up for you during your pregnancy and throughout your journey into parenthood with the heart and care of a sister.
+We need sisters today more than ever.
+In a world where many of us are distant from family and feeling isolated from our support networks, we need someone who will truly see us, encourage us, and relate to us as an imperfect human who deserves to be loved and respected.
+A Cedar Sisters doula will show up for you during your pregnancy and throughout your journey into parenthood with the heart and care of a sister.

 Besides being a wife, mother, and a passionate birth-keeper, I am a nature care-taker.
 I volunteer in Surrey Parks removing invasive species, so that the native trees and plants can thrive.
-I collect tiny tree seedlings and foster them until I can pass them on to a family we support.
+I collect tiny tree seedlings from yards and sidewalks and foster them until I can pass them on to a family I support.

-My approach to doula support is one of listening, encouragement, giving information when it is requested, being a comforting presence, and taking care of your needs so that you can relax and enjoy the wonder that is pregnancy and birth.
+My approach to doula support is one of listening, encouragement, giving information when it is requested, being a comforting presence, and taking care of your needs so that you can relax and enjoy your journey into parenthood.

 Still have questions?
 Here's a little Q&A to ease your way.

 Nowadays, doulas are privately hired professionals who assist pregnant and birthing people.
 (There's also something magical called a 'postpartum doula', who helps out new parents as they adjust to life with a newborn baby.)
 We basically fill the role that aunties, grandmas, moms, and sisters used to play when supporting young women as they became mothers.